MENU

 She also devised a new piece of hairwork: which commemorates the lives of the individuals whose skulls were historically taken without consent for the purpose of providing data for pernicious theories of (long-since discredited) racial science in metropolitan museums.

-Jane Wildgoose presented the Lost But Not Forgotten archive and the accompanying commemorative hairwork at the Crypt Gallery St Pancras (2014) and the Lumen Crypt Gallery at St John on Bethnal Green (2018); she has also exhibited the work at Sheffield University's Festival of the Mind (Millennium Gallery, 2022) and the Whitaker Museum, Rossendale (2022); King's College London (2018); the Platform Gallery, Kingston University London (2015); the Norman Rae Gallery, University of York (2015) and the International Textile Research Centre, University for the Creative Arts (2015).
+Jane Wildgoose presented the Lost But Not Forgotten archive and the accompanying commemorative hairwork at the Crypt Gallery St Pancras (2014) and the Lumen Crypt Gallery at St John on Bethnal Green (2018); she has exhibited the work at Sheffield University's Festival of the Mind (Millennium Gallery, 2022) and the Whitaker Museum, Rossendale (2022); King's College London (2018); the Platform Gallery, Kingston University London (2015); the Norman Rae Gallery, University of York (2015) and the International Textile Research Centre, University for the Creative Arts (2015).

 She appears in an online interview with Alexis Boylan, Director of Academic Affairs at the University of Connecticut, as part of the University's Seeing Truth: Art, Science, Museums, and Making Knowledge project: discussing her work with human remains in museums in the context of the development of her wider practice as Keeper of The Wildgoose Memorial Library (2022).